 Destinations and Attractions

 Craft an itinerary around Sri Lanka’s rich tapestry of destinations.
 The cultural triangle of Anuradhapura, Polonnaruwa, and Kandy is replete with ancient ruins and temples.
-Galle Fort, a UNESCO World Heritage Site, offers a glimpse into colonial history mixed with boutique shopping, while the spectacular tea country around Nuwara Eliya provides serene landscape views.
+Galle Fort is a UNESCO World Heritage Site.
+It shows colonial history and has boutique shops.
+The beautiful tea country near Nuwara Eliya offers calm and scenic views.
 Key attractions include:

 Sigiriya Rock Fortress: Astonishing 5th-century palace ruins atop a massive rock column.